de-shyt/CUB_conspects/Operating Systems JUB.md

 #### What to do with a page fault?

-A page fault will happen if a program tries to access a page that does not exist in physical memory (main memory).
+A page fault will happen if a program tries to access a page that does not exist in physical memory.

 Page faults are costly due to slow I/O operations.